mattia480/aircarft-clock-thermometer/README.md

 - DHT sensor library @ 1.4.4
 - EEPROM @ 2.0.0

-To use the LVGL library, a lv_conf.h file is required to define the settings for LVGL.
+To use the LVGL library, a lv_conf.h file is required to define the settings for LVGL

 The provided ```lv_conf.h``` file should be copied in the LVGL library at ```.pio/libdeps/esp32dev/lvgl/lv_conf.h```